samlaf/samlaf.github.io/_posts/2025-08-22-doublezero.md

 > "First, inbound transactions can be edge-filtered (i.e. removed of spam and duplicates) by specialized hardware"

 Unclear what they mean by "edge" here, since the diagram above shows that filtering is colocated and done on each validator.
 If this was truly done at the "edge" like Cloudflare does, then censorship resistance would fall.
-This is not what we want.

 So then let's assume that their "edge" actually means "colocated next to each validator".
-In such a case, I fail to see how this is not already the case, since any validator that wants to extract MEV effectively needs to filter the chaffe from the hay, and the highest staked validators that are getting bombarded by txs no doubt are already using specialized hardware/[services](https://github.com/helius-labs/validator-firewall) to do this filtering.
-Case in point, Solana's whitepaper already mentioned using GPUs for ecdsa signatures.
+In such a case, I fail to see how this is not already the case, since any validator that wants to extract MEV effectively needs to filter the chaff from the wheat, and the highest staked validators that are getting bombarded by txs no doubt are already using specialized hardware/[services](https://github.com/helius-labs/validator-firewall) to do this filtering.
+Case in point, Solana's whitepaper already mentioned using GPUs for ECDSA signatures.

 ![image](/assets/doublezero/solana-whitepaper-gpu-ecdsa.png)

 Note that this is very outdated, as Solana uses ED25519 instead of ECDSA.
-Furthermore, afaiu GPUs have never been used in practice because of the incurred data movement latency incurred (dataflow once again showing its importance).
+Furthermore, as far as I understand, GPUs have never been used in practice because of the data movement latency incurred (dataflow once again showing its importance).

 However, FPGAs do not incur this batching cost, and firedancer's [wiredancer](https://github.com/firedancer-io/firedancer/tree/main/src/wiredancer#wd-sigverify) is already using AWS F1s to verify signatures (and a [PR](https://github.com/firedancer-io/firedancer/pull/5916) to support F2s is in the making).